How to Deal with Chronic Anger: Tips, Techniques & Treatment Options

 • Treating it as a willpower issue or leaning only on short-term coping techniques usually leaves the root cause, such as trauma, mood disorders, or personality-related conditions, untouched.

-• Daily habits like trigger tracking, paced breathing, and cognitive restructuring help in the moment, and structured therapy at AMFM addresses the underlying conditions driving the anger.
+• Daily habits like trigger tracking, paced breathing, and cognitive restructuring help in the moment.

-• Many people see meaningful progress within eight to sixteen weeks of consistent CBT, DBT, or EMDR when the treatment targets the condition beneath the anger, not only the behavior.
+• Many people see meaningful progress within eight to sixteen weeks of consistent evidence-based therapy that targets the condition beneath the anger, not only the behavior.

 Recognizing Chronic Anger for What It Is